 Clementine devoted herself completely to serving her husband.
 She stood by him through the entirety of his political career.
 Fishman writes that, “fortified by his wife’s unwavering support and belief in his destiny, he never lost courage, never lost faith in himself.”

 Clementine was sacrificially devoted to her people.
 This was the responsibility of her husband, so it was hers as well.
-She always spoke to one with her full, earnest attention.
+She always gave her full, earnest attention.
 One man commented upon a visit from Clementine, saying, “I watched her greet some of our sailors and airmen, and she approached each one as if he were the one person she had come to meet.”

 She showed care and concern toward everyone, no matter their rank or status.
 A dinner guest commented, “There are few more flattering experiences than to be one of Clementine Churchill’s guests.
 This is not because she is Winston’s wife, but because she has the quality of being able to get the best out of everyone.”